 VETS administers a one-day employment preparation workshop that is mandatory for all transitioning service members and two optional two-day workshops for career exploration, technical career preparation, or general employment preparation.

 VETS has launched the Employment Navigator and Partnership Pilot (ENPP) at pilot sites worldwide.
 Employment Navigators (EN) are available at these sites to provide one-on-one employment assistance with transitioning service members (TSM), and their spouses, outside of the formal TAP classroom instruction.

-In 2013, the Department of Defense launched a TAP virtual curriculum through their Joint Knowledge Online (JKO) learning management system.
-This TAP virtual curriculum is designed to provide service members who are unable to attend the TAP in-person due to military exigencies with the ability to fulfill their TAP obligations.
-The Departments of Defense, Veterans Affairs and Labor were informed that providing the TAP curriculum to veterans and spouses of service members might be helpful to them too, so the JKO system now provides the full TAP curriculum to anyone who might benefit.
+This TAP online curriculum is designed to provide service members who are unable to attend the TAP in-person, due to military necessity, with the ability to fulfill their TAP obligations.
+The online TAP curriculum is available to veterans and spouses of service members through the Transition Online Learning (TOL) system.

 Specific Branch Information